How to Install Python 3.8 on Ubuntu (26.04, 24.04, 22.04)

 pip install package-name

-APT Breaking After Installing Python 3.8 PPA
+Fix APT Breaking After Installing the Python 3.8 PPA on Ubuntu

 If apt update or apt install fails with Python-related errors after adding the Deadsnakes PPA, ensure you did not accidentally replace Ubuntu’s system Python 3 interpreter.
 Check which interpreter /usr/bin/python3 points to: